 How we may use your information to protect you and others during the Covid-19 outbreak

 The health and social care system is facing significant pressures due to the Covid-19 outbreak.
 In the current emergency it has become even more important to share health and care information across relevant organisations.
 Health and care information is essential to deliver care to individuals, to support health and social care services and to protect public health.
 Information will also be vital in researching, monitoring, tracking and managing the outbreak.
 In the current emergency it has become even more important to share health and care information across relevant organisations.

 The law allows confidential patient information to be used and shared appropriately in a public health emergency during the Covid-19 outbreak.
 Using this law the Secretary of State has required NHS Digital; NHS England and Improvement; Arms Length Bodies (such as Public Health England); local authorities; health organisations and GPs to share confidential patient information to respond to the Covid-19 outbreak.
 Any information used or shared during the Covid-19 outbreak will be limited to the period of the outbreak unless there is another legal basis to use the data.
-Further information is available on gov.uk here and some FAQs on this law are available here.
+Further information is available on gov.uk here and some FAQs on the law are available here.

 In order to look after your health and care needs we may share your confidential patient information with other health and care providers, for example neighbouring GP practices, other hospitals within London and NHS 111.
 Your health and care record is shared with other health care providers including clinical and non-clinical staff to look after your health and care needs.
 We may also use the details we have to send public health messages to you, either by phone, text or email.